-Occupational Therapy is a client-centered health profession concerned with promoting health and well-being by engaging people to participate in activities of everyday life.
+Occupational Therapy is a client-centred health profession concerned with promoting health and well-being by engaging people to participate in activities of everyday life.

-For example, occupations such as playing a sport, preparing a meal, meeting with friends, and working in a job.
+Examples, occupations such as playing a sport, preparing a meal, meeting with friends, and working a job.

 Goals of Occupational Therapy

 - Maximizing your ability to safely or effectively perform various daily tasks

 - Promoting independence and productivity